stephenwunrow/pre-populating-tns/Generating Resources Notes.md

 # Ideas/Recommendations for Ongoing Work
-(1) Create a set of precise model templates for each sup reference, ideally two or three for each one (2) Generate as much data as possible ahead of time (for example, we can find all passives, names, and ordinals ahead of time and feed them to the model)
+(1) Create a set of precise model templates for each sup reference, ideally two or three for each one (2) Generate as much data as possible ahead of time (for example, we can find all passives, names, ordinals, go/come ahead of time and feed them to the model)
-(3) Be sure to check names and unknowns against TW somewhere in the process (4) Always check repeatability
+(3) Be sure to check names and unknowns against TW somewhere in the process (4) Include sup ref specific rules (e.g., names only need a note on the first occurrence) (5) Always check repeatability